certtools/intelmq/docs/user/bots.md

 (optional, bool): instead of creating an object for every incoming IntelMQ message, it will add attributes directly to the MISP event.
 Useful if your want to export just a list of data, e.g.
 C2 domains, without having to group some attributes together.
+When using flat events, you have to define custom mapping to ensure the correct attribute types.
 By default set to `False`.

 **Example**